 The Warner Bros.
 Television Directors’ Workshop features multiple components, all geared towards preparing the director for a successful career in television including: Master Class, Cinematography 101, and Shadowing.

-This eight-week course is taught by Bethany Rooney, an esteemed director who has directed over 250 episodes of network television.
-Based on her book Directors Tell the Story, the Master Class will feature guest speakers currently working in television, including an elite mix of showrunners, directors, cinematographers and editors.
+This eight-week course is taught by Bethany Rooney and Mary Lou Belli, esteemed directors with over 300 episodes of network television between them.
+Based on their book Directors Tell the Story, the Master Class will feature guest speakers currently working in television, including an elite mix of showrunners, directors, cinematographers and editors.
 Each session will teach a new skill essential for excelling through prep, shooting and post.
 The 2019 Warner Bros.
 Television Directors’ Workshop will begin in late-May/early-June, with meetings every Saturday from 10:00 a.m.–5:00 p.m. on the Warner Bros. lot in Burbank, CA. Full participation is mandatory.

 This subset of the workshop will cover cameras, lighting and blocking.
 Learn how lens selection, framing the shot and lighting help tell the story you want to tell.